-- 1. Safety: Ensure a safe and efficient transportation system for all users in a state of good repair. - 2.
-Access: Expand affordable, accessible, multimodal options to better connect all users of the transportation system to jobs and services. - 3.
-Integration: Integrate land use, financial, and environmental planning to promote strategic transportation investments. - 4.
+- 1. Safety and Mobility: Ensure a safe and efficient transportation system for all users in a state of good repair. - 2.
+Accessibility and Connectivity: Expand affordable, accessible, multimodal options to better connect all users of the transportation system to jobs, services, activity centers and recreational facilities. - 3.
+Integration: Integrate land use, financial, and environmental planning to prioritize strategic transportation investments. - 4.
 Economic Development: Build and maintain the transportation system to support economic vitality in the County.